ubco-mds-2022-labs/capstone-statscan-pms/team_contract.md

 You may also include things you will NOT do in the event a conflict arises.

 1. Strategy 1: Use active listening techniques to ensure that all team members feel heard and understood.
 2. Strategy 2: Focus on the problem, not the person, and avoid personal attacks or blame.
+Respect group members at all times.
 3. Strategy 3: Seek to understand the underlying concerns and interests of all parties involved.
 4. Strategy 4: Brainstorm possible solutions and evaluate them objectively to find the best option.
 5. Strategy 5: If needed, seek the help of a neutral third party, such as the course instructor or a TA, to help resolve the conflict.